nmusaelian-rally/jira-passport-oath/README.md

 Here a tutorial for getting the required oauth keys and generating the Private key: https://developer.atlassian.com/server/jira/platform/oauth/#step-1-configure-jira

-This example simulates a nodejs client retrieving JIRA projects via Oauth.
-In this example express server is running on port 9991.
+This example simulates a nodejs client retrieving JIRA user's account via Oauth.
+In this example express server is running on port 3005.

 ## Pre-requisites
 * Generate an RSA public/private key pair